-Brazilian winger Raphinia was born in Porto Alegre, and just like many Brazilians started his football career on the streets, before at the age of 18 signing his first professional contract at Brazilian second division side Avaí FC.
+Brazilian winger Raphinha was born in Porto Alegre, and just like many Brazilians started his football career on the streets, before at the age of 18 signing his first professional contract at Brazilian second division side Avaí FC.

 Before making an appearance for the Brazilian side, he jumped ship to Portuguese outfit Vitória de Guimarães where Raphinha played a total of 73 games for their B team and the senior side, scoring a total of 23 goals.